 - The claim received with a predetermination which is not within the configured number of days, the system raises the event code: SBA-0023 – Predetermination lookback period exceeded.
 The lookback period is defined as the difference in days between the submitted date on the predetermination and the from date of service on the claim.
 The range for lookback is defined in the configurable system setting:

-exact match with an existing predetermination.
-If a duplicate is found the SCE
+is an exact match with an existing predetermination.
+If a duplicate is found

-raises event code: SBA-0024 – Duplicate predetermination.
-This is
+the SCE raises event code: SBA-0024 – Duplicate predetermination.

-assigned if the services are for the same or a different provider.
-The fields
+This is assigned if the services are for the same or a different provider.

 - Patient id